 If you are struggling with relationships, divorce, self-esteem, career, addictions, anxiety, depression…..or just about any other human dilemma, therapy can help.

 When I get calls from people looking for a therapist, they often say “I’ve been wanting to talk to someone for years, but finally got the nerve to call.”
 Why is it so tough to make that first contact?
 I think the problem is lack of information.
 For some people there is still a stigma about therapy which holds them back, and for others there are fears about the process itself, with no clear path to asking questions.
-Those fears, and that stigma, is what prompted me to write the book, Someone To Talk To; Understanding How Therapy Heals.
+Those fears, and that stigma, is what prompted me to write the book, SOMEONE TO TALK TO; What Really Happens in Therapy and How it Can Work for You.

 Talking to someone about your personal problems can be uncomfortable at first, but what are your choices?
 When you are hurting you might talk to friends or family, but they can only help up to a point, for two reasons: First, there is no way you will tell them every detail of what you feel or what actually happens, because it would be too embarrassing to be that open with them.
 Second, friends and family members are not trained in the art and science of psychotherapy, which means they literally can’t help you the way a therapist can.